Adaptive Group Testing on Networks with Community Structure: The Stochastic Block Model

-Under what circumstances should we expect the graph-aware algorithm to outperform binary splitting?
-Suppose the underlying interaction network and infection model follow $\mathsf{SBIM}(n,k,p,q_1,q_2)$.
-If the seed selection probability $p$ is small, then we expect only a few of the $m = n/k$ communities to contain a seed.
-This means that after the neighbor infection stage, several of the communities are likely to contain no infected members at all, especially if $q_2$ is small.
-In Step~2 of the graph-aware algorithm, we can efficiently rule out these uninfected communities from consideration.
+\fbox{ \parbox{0.97\textwidth}{ \textbf{Adaptive Community-Aware Algorithm} \begin{enumerate} \item Mix the samples within each community. \item Perform binary splitting on the mixed samples to determine which communities contain at least one infected member. \item For each positive test from Step 2, perform binary splitting within the corresponding community to identify the infected members. \end{enumerate} }} Under what circumstances would we expect the community-aware algorithm to outperform binary splitting?
+Suppose the underlying model is $\mathsf{SBIM}(n,k,p,q_1,q_2)$.
+If the seed selection probability $p$ is small, then we expect only a few of the $m \eqDef n/k$ communities to contain a seed.
+Thus, after the neighbor infection stage, several of the communities are likely to contain no infected members at all, especially if $q_2$ is small.
+In Step~2 of the community-aware algorithm, we can efficiently rule out these uninfected communities from consideration.
 In Step~3, we need only perform group testing within each of the remaining communities (which contain at least one infected member).
-In contrast, the binary splitting algorithm ignores the community structure (specifically, the fact that entire communities are likely to be uninfected), and is therefore unlikely to enjoy the same benefits as the graph-aware algorithm under these circumstances.
+In contrast, the binary splitting algorithm ignores the community structure (specifically, the fact that entire communities are likely to be uninfected), and is therefore unlikely to enjoy the same benefits as the community-aware algorithm under these circumstances.
 We will rigorously verify this intuition in the upcoming sections.